 The new transparency by this once closely held family business follows its buyout in January by a partnership comprised of Freeman Spogli & Co., a private investment firm, and the retailer's management team, led by chairman Jerry Throgmartin.

 The $300 million recapitalization was crafted to fund Gregg's aggressive expansion plans and allow family members to cash out their equity in the privately held business without taking the company public.

-In last month’s announcement, the company — whose corporate moniker is Gregg Appliances — said net sales for the three months ended Dec.
+In last month's announcement, the company — whose new corporate moniker is Gregg Appliances — said net sales for the three months ended Dec.
 31, 2004, increased 5.8 percent to $254.2 million, while same-store sales slid 2.7 percent.
 The chain attributed the comp-store decline to a severe snowstorm that hit its Midwest trading areas just days before Christmas.
 The storm significantly reduced sales and forced several stores to close, offsetting strong digital TV results during the period and costing the company an estimated $4 million to $5 million in lost revenue.

 Net income edged up 1.7 percent to $14.6 million during the quarter, and an inventory balance of $130.4 million by the end of the period represented a 4.3-percent decline year-over-year on a per-store basis.
 Chief financial officer Mike Stout noted in the conference call that inventory levels had further declined to $77 million by the end of February, 2005.

 Gross margins remained stable across all merchandise categories, but gross profit decreased 1.4 percent as a percentage of net sales due to the timing of co-op ad dollars received during the period.